elastisys/compliantkubernetes/docs/ciso-guide/gdpr-art-17.md

 Once you have these in place, we recommend you proceed as follows when receiving a request from a data subject.

 1. **Track** the request of the data subject in some internal system, e.g., email or a service ticket system.
 Try to keep as little personal data as possible, e.g., only contact email.
 1. **Delete data from the production database**.
 No need to write code.
 Just issue a command like `DELETE FROM users WHERE userId=?`.
-Compliant Kubernetes will record in its audit logs that an Application Developer connected directly to the database.
+Welkin will record in its audit logs that an Application Developer connected directly to the database.
 For extra security via traceability, you can even enable PostgreSQL audit logs.
 1. **Reply** to the data subject with an email like the following.
 This email assumes the default backup and log retention period of 30 days.

     > Hello data subject,